 Trans Mountain is expanding its current 1,150 km pipeline between Strathcona County, Alberta and Burnaby, BC.
 The expansion would create a twinned pipeline that would increase the nominal capacity of the system from 300,000 barrels per day to 890,000 barrels per day.

-The federal government has purchased the existing pipeline, along with the expansion project in May 2018 for $4.5B.
-The deal is expected to close mid to late September 2018.
-The project's cost was revised on August 7th, 2018 to $9.3B.
+The federal government purchased the existing pipeline, along with the expansion project in May 2018 for $4.5B.
+The deal closed late August 2018.

 On August 30, 2018, the Federal Court of Appeal issued a decision cancelling the Order-in-Council, which had approved the Certificate of Public Convenience and Necessity (CPCN) for the Expansion Project.